 In a word, ‘preference.’

-- The center will be pink and slightly red, with a warm and juicy interior.
-This is a popular choice for prime rib.
+- The center will be reddish pink to pink, with a warm interior that is still quite juicy.
+Medium rare is generally a popular choice for prime rib.

-- The center will be pink, with slightly less pink and more brown towards the edges.
-The meat will be juicy.
+- The center will be pink, and as you move up in temperature to 145, the center will become less pink and slightly brown towards the edges.
+The meat will still be somewhat juicy, but markedly less so.

-- The center will have a hint of pink, but the meat will be mostly gray and less juicy.
+- The center will have a hint of pink, but the meat will be mostly gray, and markedly less juicy.
+We are entering ‘overdone’ territory.
+Which brings us to…

 PrintPerfect Prime Rib